-Class A Person Class B Person Class A Other Class B Class A POCS Class B Class C and below A В С D E F G V 105 (0-120) 90 (0-180) L-DAYS 75 (0-150) 60 (0-120) 45 (0-90) 30 (0-60) 15 (0-30) IV 90 (0-180) 75 (0-150) 60 (0-120) 45 (0-90) 37 (0-75) 22 (0-45) 15 (0-30) Ш 75 (0-150) 60 (0-120) 45 (0-90) 37 (0-75) 22 (0-45) 15 (0-30) (0-15) П 60 (0-120) 45 (0-90) 30 (0-60) 22 (0-45) 15 (0-30) (0-15) (0-7) ı 45 (0-90) 30 (0-60) 15 (0-30) 15 (0-30) (0-15) (0-15) (0-7)
+Class A Person Class B Person Class A Other Class B DV Other Class A POCS Class B Class C and below A В С D Е F G V 105 (0-120) 90 (0-180) L DAYS 75 (0-150) 60 (0-120) 45 (0-90) 30 (0-60) 15 (0-30) IV 90 (0-180) 75 (0-150) 60 (0-120) 45 (0-90) 37 (0-75) 22 (0-45) 15 (0-30) III 75 (0-150) 60 (0-120) 45 (0-90) 37 (0-75) 22 (0-45) 15 (0-30) (0-15) II 60 (0-120) 45 (0-90) 30 (0-60) 22 (0-45) 15 (0-30) (0-15) (0-7) ı 45 (0-90) 30 (0-60) 15 (0-30) 15 (0-30) (0-15) (0-15) (0-7)

-\\ A problem-solving court is a specialized court designated by the Utah Administrative Office of the Court.
+\ A problem-solving court is a specialized court designated by the Utah Administrative Office of the Court.
 An Order to Show Cause with revocation and actual removal from the problem-solving court is required in order to count as prior revocation of supervised probation or current offense on supervision.

 Consecutive Enhancements (served one after another): 40% of the shorter sentence added to the full length of the longer sentence.
-(See page 40)

 Concurrent Enhancements (served at the same time): 10% of the shorter sentence added to full length of the longer sentence.
-(See page 40)

-Form 6 - Aggravating and Mitigating Circumstances
+Form 7 - Aggravating and Mitigating Circumstances

 Note any aggravating or mitigating circumstances that may justify departure from the guidelines by entering the page number of the presentence report where the court can find supporting information.
 This list of aggravating and mitigating factors is illustrative.
-The weight given to each factor by the sentencing authority will vary in each case.
+The weight given to each factor by the sentencing, release, or supervision authority will vary in each case.
 Any one factor could outweigh some or all other factors.
-If aggravating factors are used to increase the length of stay beyond the guideline range, the sentencing authority should consider all relevant case law.
-Please see page [page number omitted until formatting is complete] for more information on aggravating and mitigating circumstances.
+If aggravating factors are used to increase the length of stay beyond the guideline range, the sentencing, release, or supervision authority should consider all relevant case law.

 Presentence investigators have limited access to facts that could support aggravating or mitigating factors.
-Therefore, defense counsel and prosecutors are strongly urged to make any relevant aggravating and mitigating factors known to the sentencing authority before sentencing.
+Therefore, defense counsel and prosecutors are strongly urged to make any relevant aggravating and mitigating factors known to the sentencing, release, or supervision authority before sentencing or release.

-PSI Page # AGGRAVATING CIRCUMSTANCES Pg# Offense caused substantial monetary loss.
-Offense caused substantial monetary loss.
+PSI Page # AGGRAVATING CIRCUMSTANCES

+Pg# Offense caused substantial monetary loss.

 Pg# Offense caused substantial physical or psychological injury to the victim.

 Pg# Offense characterized by extreme cruelty or depravity.

 Pg# Offense involved two or more victims.
-Offense involved two or more victims.

 Pg# Offense involved activity that continued over a significant period of time.

-Pg# Other (Specify) PSI Page # MITIGATING CIRCUMSTANCES Pg# Individual has engaged in the voluntary screening process in the county jail (LS I:SV, TCUD & MHS).
+Pg# Other (Specify)

+PSI Page # MITIGATING CIRCUMSTANCES

+Pg# Individual was engaged in the voluntary screening process in the county jail (LSI:SV, TCUD & MHS).

 Pg# Individual has paid restitution and/or made good faith effort to begin repayment of restitution to the victim.

 Pg# Individual has demonstrated compliance with all pre-trial conditions.

-Pg# Individual is engaged in community-based supervision and/or treatment service risk and needs assessment. es consistent with a validated Pg# Individual's current living environment is stable and supportive of offense-spec enable continued criminal or unlawful conduct. ific interventions that do not Pg# Other (Specify) DAYS OF JAI L CREDIT GUIDELINES PLACEMENT RECOMMENDATION AP&P RECO MMENDATIONS REASONS F OR DEPARTURE INDIVIDUAL S NAME SCORER'S N АМЕ DATE SCORED
+Pg# Individual is engaged in community-based supervision and/or treatment services consistent with a validated risk and needs assessment.

+Pg# Individual's current living environment is stable and supportive of offense-specific interventions that do not enable continued criminal or unlawful conduct.

+Pg# Other (Specify)

+DAYS OF JAI L CREDIT

+GUIDELINES PLACEMENT RECOMMENDATION

+AP&P RECOMMENDATIONS

+REASONS FOR DEPARTURE

+INDIVIDUAL'S NAME

+SCORER'S N DATE SCORED